COMSOC-Community/prefsampling/docs-source/source/index.rst

 PrefSampling
 ============

-PrefSampling is a light Python library that provides preference samplers.
+PrefSampling is a lightweight Python library that provides preference samplers.
 These are algorithms that generate random preferences based on precisely defined statistical cultures.
 We consider different type of preferences: